 It is the perfect time of the year to invite friends round for a drink and a little party in the glow of the fairy lights and by the warmth of the fire.
 I give you my festive Christmas punch!

-For this Christmas sharing cocktail you will need;
+For this Christmas punch bowl recipe you will need;

 - 1.5 litres of cranberry juice